 Filling out the Free Application for Federal Student Aid (FAFSA) can be complicated and tedious.
 For youth experiencing homelessness on their own (unaccompanied homeless youth), this process is even more complex.
 Unaccompanied homeless youth are not living with, or supported by, a parent or guardian and cannot obtain parental income information (to learn more about the definition of an unaccompanied homeless youth, see here.)

 If you are an unaccompanied homeless youth, you are considered an “independent student” under the Higher Education Act.
 This means that you do not need to include parental information on the FAFSA.
 However, you will need to provide certain documentation about your status as an unaccompanied homeless youth to the financial aid office.
-This documentation can come from a high school or school district homeless liaison, or a director from a shelter that is U.S. Department of Housing and Urban Development (HUD)-funded or a Runaway and Homeless Youth program.
+This documentation can come from a high school or school district homeless liaison or their designee, a director/designee from a shelter or program serving individuals experiencing homelessness, or a director/designee of a TRIO or GEAR UP Program.
 To learn more about applying for the FAFSA as an unaccompanied homeless youth, see here.

-If you do not have, or cannot obtain, documentation from those individuals, your financial aid administrator is required to make a determination of your status as an unaccompanied homeless youth.
-The financial aid administrator’s determination may be based on a documented interview with you.
+Per the FAFSA Simplification Act and guidance from the Department of Education, if you do not have, or cannot obtain, documentation from those individuals, your financial aid administrator is required to make a determination of your status as an unaccompanied homeless youth.
+The financial aid administrator’s determination may be based on a documented interview with you or a written statement.
 This resource is designed to help unaccompanied homeless youth prepare for documented interviews with the financial aid administrator.

 The goal of this conversation is to determine IF you meet the definition of an unaccompanied homeless youth, not to determine or assess the reasons WHY you are experiencing homelessness.
 The most common question financial aid administrators are likely to ask is the timeline of your living situation.
 It is inappropriate for them to ask for the reasons for your homelessness, and, according to federal guidance, they may not base determinations on these reasons.